artefactual/atom-docs/admin-manual/maintenance/populate-search-index.rst

 requires the uses of the pre-set defaults for Symfony to be able to execute the task.

-The ``--slug`` option can be used to specify a specifc resource to be re-indexed.
+The ``--slug`` option can be used to specify a specific resource to be re-indexed.
 If the target resource is hierarchical (i.e. an :term:`archival description` with lower-level :term:`children <child record>`), the descendant records will also be indexed.
 If you **don't** want lower-level